-In the case of Non-executive Directors, remuneration will be market competitive and will not contain performance-based components.
-Non-executive Directors will receive fees (and statutory superannuation entitlements) commensurate with their role and this does not include an incentive component.
-There are also no retirement schemes for Non-executive Directors, other than superannuation.
+In the case of Non-Executive Directors, remuneration is intended to be market competitive and not contain performance-based components.
+Non-executive Directors receive fees (and statutory superannuation entitlements) commensurate with their role and this does not include an incentive component.
+There are also no retirement schemes for Non-Executive Directors, other than superannuation.